Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Environment Details

 \subsection{Gridworld}

-The wormholes which send agents back to their starting positions if they are stepped into are an important aspect of the environment, as they add difficulty to exploration.
+At each step there is a 10\% chance of an agent's action being replaced by a random one.
+Inspired by the enemies in Montezuma's Revenge which increase the challenge of exploration, we introduce ``wormholes'' which have a probability of opening at each time step.
+This probability, which agents can observe, changes at each step using a biased random walk such that it moves toward one, until the hole opens and it resets to zero.
+If an agent steps into an open wormhole, they will be sent back to their starting position.
+These are an important aspect of the environment, as they add difficulty to exploration.
 The probability, $\rho$, of a wormhole opening at each step, $t$, evolves as such: $\rho_{t+1} = \rho_t + \mathcal{N}(\mu, \sigma)$, where $\mu = \sigma = 0.05$ for \textbf{\textsc{Task 1}} and $\mu = \sigma = 0.005$ for \textbf{2} and \textbf{3}.

 Agents observe their global position in $(x,y)$ coordinates (scalars), as well as local information regarding walls in adjacent spaces, the probability of their adjacent spaces opening into a wormhole, the relative position of other agents (if they are within 3 spaces), as well as information about which treasures the agent has already collected in the given episode.
 The global state is represented by the $(x,y)$ coordinates of all agents, as one-hot encoded vectors for $x$ and $y$ separately, as well as the local information of all agents regarding wormholes, walls, and treasures collected.
 Each agent's action space consists of the 4 cardinal directions as well as an option to not move, which is helpful in cases where an agent is waiting for a wormhole to be safe to cross.